Mglt-b/SW-WikiFandom-data-parser/readme.md

 Make sure to adjust the instructions and descriptions according to the specifics of your script and the exact dependencies.

 ALL rights monsters/image: COM2US Summoners War.
 Not affiliate with COM2US.
+Special thanks to Fandom for their work !